IBM/opensource-ai-workshop/docs/lab-5/README.md

   ],
 ```

-For inline code suggestions, we're going to use the smaller 8b model since tab completion runs constantly as you type.
+For inline code suggestions, it's generally recommended that you use smaller models since tab completion runs constantly as you type.
 This will reduce load on the machine.
 In the section that starts with `"tabAutocompleteModel"`, replace the whole section with the following:

 ```json
   "tabAutocompleteModel": {